Common Career Mistakes and How to Avoid Them

 - Join online forums that are related to your area of expertise

-- Volunteer for work in the organization
+- Volunteer for the task of organizing

-- Participate in resource groups for employees.
+- Participate in employee resource groups

 Stagnation